-- Services must be provided to Medicaid beneficiaries based on individual assessments of need, rather than a one-size-fits-all approach.
+- Services must be provided to Qualified Medicaid beneficiaries based on individual assessments of need, rather than a one-size-fits-all approach.

 - States must assess all available public and private funding streams, including Medicaid, to cover assistance with unmet social needs when developing a strategy for addressing beneficiaries’ SDOH.